Irrational-Encoding-Wizardry/guide.encode.moe/README.md

 # Fansubbing Guide

 *This project is not officially published yet.
-Please help improving the articles and filling in the TODO entries on various pages.*
+Please help by improving the articles and filling in the TODO entries on various pages.*

 This project aims to become a public guide